 The Federal No Child Left Behind Act requires that all teachers in core subject areas meet certain requirements in order to be considered as "NCLB Compliant".
 Minimum qualifications include: possession of a bachelor's degree, possession of an appropriate California teaching credential, and demonstrated competence in core academic subjects.

-NCLB-Compliant Teache 2011-12 rs
+Percentage of Classes Taught by NCLB-Compliant Teachers 2012-13

 %

 Akers 100

 Central 100

 R.J.
 Neutra 100

 Stratford 100

 High-Poverty Schools in District 100

 Low-Poverty Schools in District 0.0